 I can’t wait to experiment in the kitchen with peanuts and create more recipes outside of my favorites, like my Mom’s Classic Peanut Butter Cookies and these Rocky Road Candy Bars.
 I love Mississippi Mud Cake, and that’s kind of what these bars remind me off.
 Full of chocolate, bursting with gooey marshmallows, and chock full of crunchy peanuts.

-These Rocky Road Candy Bars are loaded with chocolate, marshmallows, and peanuts.
+Rocky Road Candy Bars

 - 2 cups semisweet chocolate chips